tc39/proposal-signals/README.md

 #### Method: `Signal.prototype.get`

-1. If the current execution context is `notifying` or if this Signal has the state `~computing~`, or if this signal is an Effect and `computed` is not undefined, throw an exception.
+1. If the current execution context is `notifying` or if this Signal has the state `~computing~`, or if this signal is an Effect and `computing` a computed Signal, throw an exception.
 1. If `computing` is not `undefined`, add this Signal to `computing`'s `sources` set, and add `computing` to this Signal's `sinks` set.
 1. If this Signal's state is `~dirty~` or `~checked~`: Repeat the following steps until this Signal is `~clean~`:
     1. Recurse up via `sources` to find the deepest, left-most (i.e. earliest observed) recursive source which is marked `~dirty~` (cutting off search when hitting a `~clean~` Signal, and including this Signal as the last thing to search).